Songs

 Click Here for tab for Wish You Were Here by Pink Floyd

-Starting things off strong with this incredibly emotive track from Pink Floyd.
-Which features a simple arrangement that focuses on a nostalgic and somber feel that you can’t help but be grabbed by.
-An interesting fact about the recording of this song is during the intro just before David comes in with his acoustic part, you can hear him cough.
+Let’s start things off strong with this incredibly emotive track from Pink Floyd.
+It features a simple arrangement that focuses on a nostalgic and somber feel that you can’t help but be grabbed by.
+An interesting fact about the recording of this song is during the intro, just before David comes in with his acoustic part, you can hear him cough.
 This was due to his heavy smoking at the time and upon hearing it in the final take he decided to quit smoking that very next day.

 The guitar work is nice and simple, opting for memorable motifs and effective chord progressions over anything fast or technical.
 It’s also been dubbed with a lot of 12-string guitar to thicken the sound up, but it’s all very much playable on a six-string too.